aenagy/encode_decode_base64_Python/README.md

 ## Execution

 These examples asume the above PowerShell session.
 Python must obviously be added to the `$env:PATH` variable.
+There isn't any limitation imposed on this script that would prevent execution in another environment such as Windows Command Prompt (CMD.EXE), Git Bash for Windows or Bash.
+Note that this script has not been tested on Unix/Linix/POSIX.

 ### Encode from original to base64